Christian Life & Growth

 Featured Post Image - Puppy Love: A Reflection on Innocent Devotion

-Some of my most meaningful experiences of prayer and worship occur during the ordinary routines of daily life, such as while I am showering.
-This morning, as I worshiped God in the shower, a thought occurred to me: Why do I feel such a deep love for the Lord?
-In that peaceful moment, I sensed an answer from within my spirit: the Lord said, “Because we have that puppy love.”
-At the moment, I didn’t understand, but the phrase “puppy love” instantly reminded me of the irresistible charm of a puppy.
-Especially the feeling you get when you look into its eyes and see unabashed affection.
+Some of my most meaningful moments of prayer and worship happen during ordinary routines, even while showering.
+This morning, as I worshiped God in the shower, a thought came to me: Why do I feel such a deep love for the Lord?
+In that peaceful moment, I sensed an answer within my spirit: “Because we have that puppy love.”
+This experience reminded me of the connection between puppy love and faith, and how simple devotion can deepen our relationship with God.

 A Memorable Experience of a Puppy’s Affection

-There is a particular day that remains vivid in my memory as a clear example of this kind of love.
-I once managed a production shop for a man named Andrew, who eventually became a close friend.
-Andrew’s son, David, worked as the master painter under my supervision.
-Over time, our friendship grew even stronger.
+Over time, our friendship grew stronger.
 One day, David asked me to help him and Andrew move into their new home.
-That day became unforgettable—not because of the move itself, but because of an encounter inspired by puppy love.
-It was through a dog whose innocent, wholehearted love encouraged my reflection.
+That day became unforgettable, not because of the move itself, but because of an encounter with a dog whose innocent, wholehearted love stirred this reflection.

 Poolside Greeting

 I quickly set down the box I was carrying and rushed to the pool’s edge.
-Seeing the little dog struggling to stay afloat, I reached in and pulled him out.
+The little dog struggled to stay afloat, so I reached in and pulled him out.
 As I lifted him from the water, our eyes met.
-A mix of panic and gratitude reflected in his gaze.
-Instantly, he clung to me, not out of fear, but with pure gratitude.
-That simple, heartfelt gesture was a living example of “puppy love.”
-It was a tangible reminder of the innocent devotion that forms the foundation of deep relationships, both with our pets and, most meaningfully, with God.
+His gaze seemed to hold both panic and gratitude.

 God Loves Dogs Too

-There is a story in Matthew 15:22-28 where a Canaanite woman approached Jesus, seeking healing for her daughter.
-She cried out, “Lord, Son of David, please help me!
-My daughter has a demon inside her, and she is suffering very much.”
-But Jesus didn’t answer her.
-The woman persisted, continuing to cry out for His help.
+Still, the woman persisted and continued to cry out for His help.
 Jesus said, “God sent me only to the lost people of Israel.”
-The woman began to worship Jesus, saying, “Lord, help me!”
+Then the woman worshiped Him, saying, “Lord, help me!”
 Finally, Jesus answered, “It is not right to take the children’s bread and give it to the dogs.”
-With tears in her eyes, the woman responded, “Yes, Lord, but even the dogs eat the pieces of food that fall from their master’s table.”

-The Greek word for “dog” in this story is (κυνάριον) Kunarion, which means “little dog” or “puppy.”
-It is a diminutive of kuon, meaning dog.
-The fact that Jesus did not respond to the woman’s pleas for help until she mentioned “the puppies” amazes me.
-My thoughts went back to the little dog by the pool.
+It amazes me that Jesus did not respond to the woman’s pleas until she referred to “the puppies.”
+In that moment, my thoughts went back to the little dog by the pool.

 Discover more from BELIEVING FAITH